 Teaching Assistant Internships

-The Teaching Assistant (TA) position at the Jack Mountain Bushcraft School is an opportunity to advance personal proficiency in traditional living, modern homesteading and wilderness travel skills, to gain practice teaching and guiding and to assist in the day to day operations around the JMB field school.
+Updated for 2026.
+During the Wilderness Bushcraft Semester we offer a teaching assistant (TA) internship.
+It is an opportunity to advance personal proficiency in traditional living, modern homesteading and wilderness travel skills, to gain practice teaching and guiding and to assist in the day to day operations around the JMB field school.
+It is a good way to learn the back end of the outdoor business, which can be helpful for those looking to work in the industry or start their own business.

 Prerequisites For All Teaching Assistant Positions